Clusters Nebulae Galaxies

 The Great Rift is dark due to dust

 Stars are formed from great clouds of gas and dust in our Milky Way galaxy and other galaxies.
-When we look up at the starry band of the Milky Way and see the Dark Rift, we are looking into our galaxy’s star-forming regions.
+When we look up at the starry band of the Milky Way and see the Great Rift, we are looking into our galaxy’s star-forming regions.
 Imagine the vast number of new stars that will emerge, in time, from these clouds of dust.

 Oval with orange horizontal stripe, dark across middle, and blue regions above and below.

-Shown is the interaction between interstellar dust in the Milky Way and the structure of our galaxy’s magnetic field, as detected by ESA’s Planck satellite over the entire sky.
+Here’s the interaction between interstellar dust in the Milky Way and the structure of our galaxy’s magnetic field, as detected by ESA’s Planck satellite over the entire sky.
 Image via ESA.

 Ancient cultures focused on dark areas, not light areas